BirdseyeSoftware/talks.vancouver-haskell-meetup.jun2013/scripts/md/slides.md

 readTVar  :: TVar a -> STM a
 writeTVar :: TVar a -> a -> STM ()

+data TChan a -- abstract
+newTChan :: STM (TChan a)
+readTChan :: TChan a -> STM a
+writeTChan :: TChan a -> a -> STM ()
 </pre>

 Implementation doesn't use a global lock, two transactions operating on